cdytoby/APKViewer/README.md

 https://github.com/cdytoby/APKViewer/blob/master/ExternalTools/Windows/NOTICE.txt

-The app icon is from ionic-team, and it is modified by me.
+The app icon is from ionic-team, and it is modified by me, the color is changed to green.

 https://github.com/ionic-team/ionicons